metno/weatherapi-docs/doc/support.md

 ## Contact information

-If you have any questions, please contact us at <weatherapi-adm@met.no>.
+If you have any questions about the MET Weather API, please contact us at <weatherapi-adm@met.no>.
+For Frost and THREDDS, please contact <servicedesk@met.no>.

 If you prefer snail mail, the address is: